On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

-The next result refers to the location of the spectrum of $T$. \begin{theorem} Let $T$ be defined by \eqref{eq_07}, \eqref{eq_08} with $\gamma>0$.
-The following statements hold: \begin{enumerate}[\normalfont(1)] \item $\sigma\left(T\right)=\sigma_p\left(T\right)$ and is discrete. \item The number $\lambda=0$ is not an eigenvalue of $T$. \item If $\lambda\in\sigma_p \left(T\right)$, then $\overline{\lambda}\in\sigma_p \left(T\right)$ where $\overline{\lambda}$ is the complex conjugate of ${\lambda}$.
-Hence $\sigma\left(T\right)$ is symmetric with respect to the real axis. \item For $\beta\geq 0$ the spectrum of $T$ lies in the closed left half-plane.
-When $\beta>0$ the spectrum is confined to the open left half-plane. \end{enumerate} \end{theorem} \begin{proof} Statements \ref{T-3-2-a} and \ref{T-3-2-b} follow from Lemma \ref{L-3-1}.
-In fact from the lemma it follows that associated with $T$ is a compact resolvent function, and $0\in\varrho\left(T\right)$.
-So the spectrum of $T$ is discrete in the sense of Definition \ref{d05xa} with no finite accumulation points and all eigenvalues have finite algebraic multiplicities (see \cite[Theorem III.6.29]{Kato1995}).
+The next result refers to the structure of the spectrum of $\mathcal{T}$ and location of eigenvalues. \begin{theorem} The following statements hold: \begin{enumerate}[\normalfont(1)] \item $\sigma\left(\mathcal{T}\right)=\sigma_0\left(\mathcal{T}\right)$. \item The number $\lambda=0$ is not an eigenvalue of $\mathcal{T}$. \item If $\lambda$ is an eigenvalue of $\mathcal{T}$, then $\overline{\lambda}$, the complex-conjugate of ${\lambda}$, is also an eigenvalue of $\mathcal{T}$.
+Hence $\sigma\left(\mathcal{T}\right)$ is symmetric with respect to the real axis. \item $\sigma\left(\mathcal{T}\right)$ lies in the closed left half-plane; when $\beta>0$, $\sigma\left(\mathcal{T}\right)$ is confined to the open left half-plane. \end{enumerate} \end{theorem} \begin{proof} Statements \ref{T-3-2-a} and \ref{T-3-2-b} follow from Lemma \ref{L-3-1}.
+In fact from the lemma it follows that $\mathcal{T}$ has a compact resolvent.
+So the spectrum of $\mathcal{T}$ consists of an infinite number of normal eigenvalues with no finite accumulation points (see \cite[Corollary XI.8.4]{GohbergEtAl1990}).
+Using that $\mathcal{T}$ is a real operator establishes statement \ref{T-3-2-c}.
+Indeed, conjugation of \eqref{eq_01xaa02} shows that $\overline{x}$ satisfies its conjugate spectral problem and is an eigenvector of $\mathcal{T}$ which corresponds to the eigenvalue $\overline{\lambda}$.
+In order to establish statement \ref{T-3-2-d}, we take the inner product of \eqref{eq_01xaa02} with the corresponding $x$,